How to write about children in Africa

 Children's Radio Foundation's shows are a testament to children’s capacity to be agents for change and to confront critical community issues themselves.

-In early October this year, PBS released the documentary ‘Half the Sky’, based on the book by frequent AIAC target and New York Times journalist Nicholas Kristof and his wife Sheryl WuDunn (a former Times journalist) focusing on the lot of girls and women in the Global South.
+In early October this year, PBS released the documentary ‘Half the Sky’, based on the book by frequent AIAC target and New York Times journalist, Nicholas Kristof, together with his wife Sheryl WuDunn (a former New York Times journalist) focusing on the lot of girls and women in the Global South.
 As part of Kristof’s mission to replace their oppression by opportunity, he visits a number of sites.
 The action usually revolves around Kristof accompanied by a famous American actress.
 The first stop had to be in Africa, of course.

 Kristof visits Sierra Leone where he, along with actress Eva Mendes, takes on the case of a 14-year old girl Fulamatu, who has been raped repeatedly by a next door neighbor, passing as a “pastor.”
 Kristof and Mendes visit the shelter where the girl was taken by her mother.
 Over the next few minutes, Kristof proceeds to do his own police work, and takes it upon himself to arrest the rapist.
 He also counsels the young girl.
 By the end of the segment however, it is unclear whether the rapist will stay in prison and pay for the crime and whether Fulamatu will be safe (her father throws Fulamatu and her mother out of the house because of the “shame” and attention they bring to the family).
 The whole ends with an odd scene, with Mendes — who looks as she does not want to be there — saying goodbye to Fulamatu, offering her a necklace and hugging her: “You are so beautiful, brave and strong.”
 Kristof then moves on to Thailand and Mendes goes back to the US.